 Let us take an example where you and I have a contest as to whether we you will drink over 4 glasses of water tomorrow?
 You rarely drink that much so you say it is 20%.
 I tell you I believe it is 80%.
 We have both assigned different probabilities to what we believe will happen tomorrow.
 Upon making our best guesses, I tell you that I have data that you do not have.
 For example, I know that the temperature will be extremely hot tomorrow.
 In addition I know that in the morning you will be going for breakfast with my brother who insists on spicy food.
 Further I know that tonight the water is turned off at your home and you will not have anything to drink.
 Given all these pieces of data that I have gathered, that you do not have, I have set my probability estimate at 80%.
 Indeed it turns out that I am right and you do drink over 4 glasses of water tomorrow.

-In the preceding I have tried to make two points.
+In the previous example I have tried to make two points.
 First of all is that, at least in the physical reality that we live, the future is imminent.

 Second, probabilities are our subjective way of estimating the future or that any belief may indeed be true or not.
 Accurate and relevant data is critical.
 Equally so is our ability to use the data properly when creating our probability estimates of future events or beliefs.
 Further, our probability estimates of beliefs often vary a great deal between us.